fcrepo4-labs/fcrepo-api-x-demo/exercises/04-Loading_extensions.md

 1. Bring up the loader page in a browser: <code>http://localhost/services//apix:load</code>

-2. In the text box, type the URI to an underlying implementation service: `http://acrepo:9102/jsonld?apix.scope=resource`
+2. In the text box, type the URI to an underlying implementation service: `http://acrepo:9108/ore`
   * This is the URI to a service that is running as part of the demo, but is not yet registered as an extension.
   * The hostname is 'acrepo'.
 This is an artifact of how Docker resolves host names; the underlying service is running in a Docker container whose hostname, according to Docker’s internal DNS service, is 'acrepo'.
-To access the equivalent URI through your browser, you would use `http://localhost:9102/jsonld?apix.scope=resource`
+To access the equivalent URI through your browser, you would use `http://localhost:9108/ore`
-  * The query parameter `apix.scope=resource` is an implementation detail of this specific service.
-It is able to be registered as a resource-scoped extension, or a repository-scoped extension.
-The parameter tells it which one.
-See [this code snippet](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-jsonld/src/main/java/edu/amherst/acdc/exts/jsonld/EventRouter.java#L55-L59) to get a sense on how this particular service uses the parameter.
-If repository-scoped, it will register [this extension](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-jsonld/src/main/resources/options.ttl).
-If resource-scoped, [a different one](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-jsonld/src/main/resources/options_resource.ttl)

 3. Click the "submit" button to tell the loader to process that URI.
 If successful, you'll be redirected to a Fedora resource corresponding to the newly-loaded extension.
-In our case, we just loaded a JSON-LD compaction extension.
+In our case, we just loaded an ORE traversal extension.

 4. Take a look at the API-X logs; The last log entry should tell you what the loader service just did.
 Does it make sense?
     <pre>
     docker logs apix
     </pre>

-5. From the looks of the extension definition document shown to you after loading the extension (most likely <code>http://**localhost**/fcrepo/rest/apix/extensions/jsonld</code>), you just loaded a service of type
+5. From the looks of the extension definition document shown to you after loading the extension (most likely <code>http://**localhost**/fcrepo/rest/apix/extensions/ore</code>), you just loaded a service of type
-`http://acdc.amherst.edu/extensions#JsonLDService`.
-We can also see that it binds to (all) repository resources, and it's a resource-scoped extension.
+`http://acdc.amherst.edu/ns/registry#OreService`.
+We can also see that it binds to (all) repository RdfSources, and it's a resource-scoped extension.
 Can you see how we know that from the extension definition?

-6. Now, pick an arbitrary object (say the extension you just created; <code>http://**localhost**/fcrepo/rest/apix/extensions/jsonld</code>).
-Look at its service doc, and look for the endpoint URI for the jsonld service on it.
-In this case, it's <code>http://localhost/services/apix/extensions/jsonld/svc:compact</code>
+6. Now, pick an arbitrary object (say the extension you just created; <code>http://**localhost**/fcrepo/rest/apix/extensions/ore</code>).
+Look at its service doc, and look for the endpoint URI for the ore service on it.
+In this case, it's <code>http://localhost/services/apix/extensions/ore/svc:ore</code>
-Follow that URI.
-The result should be a compact JSON-LD representation of the resource!
+Since this particular resource is not an ore aggregregation, it doesn't do anything interesting.
+In the next set of exercises, you'll learn how API-X binds to resources and can apply owl reasoning.
+If this particular extension were more specific about the kinds of resources it can bind to, it wouldn't have bound to the resource we just looked at.

 <h2><a href="#ex4d" id="ex4d" class="anchor">D. Auto-loading extensions</a></h2>